The terminal, the console and the shell - what are they?

 Maybe you haven't used the shell before, and maybe you're accustomed to interact with the computer via graphical user interfaces (GUI's).
 This works fine for most day to day task, but there are many important capabilities that GUI applications cannot provide, and there are many tasks that the shell is much better suited at handling.

-If you're accustomed to only using GUI applications, which most people coming from Microsoft Windows or MacOS often are, I highly recommend that you study the Unix shell and command line utilities, you will be positively surprised at how much more efficient you can handle many tasks using only the shell.
+If you're accustomed to only using GUI applications, which most people coming from Microsoft Windows or MacOS often are, I highly recommend that you study the Unix shell and command line utilities, you will be positively surprised at how much more efficiently you can handle many tasks using only the shell.

 The first Unix shell was the Thompson shell (sh), written by Ken Thompson at Bell Labs and distributed with Versions 1 through 6 of Unix, from 1971 to 1975.
 The Thompson shell introduced many of the basic features common to all later Unix shells, including piping, simple control structures using